Red Iguana – My Favorite Salt Lake City Restaurant

 Regular readers know that I enjoy great food.
 And I always make it a point to share great food finds from along my journeys in this blog.
 But what about when I’m at home?
 There are a lot of great places to eat in Salt Lake City, but for me, one stands out above the rest.
 Red Iguana.

 Red Iguana is a Salt Lake City eating institution.
 It’s also a popular stopping point for regular out-of-town visitors, both famous and not.
 I have attended many concerts where the singer refers to the band’s great pre-show meal at Red Iguana.
-During COVID, it’s one of only three Salt Lake City restaurants approved by the NBA for its visiting teams, due to its long-time popularity with NBA players combined with its strict pandemic safety protocols.
+And all the celebrity photos on the wall are a testament to its fame.
 I truly consider it a must-visit for Mexican food-loving Salt Lake locals and visitors alike.

 Holy Mole